xlucpu/WTs/README.md

 - `plot.common.cluster.R`: Performs consensus hierarchical clustering with all the intermediate inputs saved.
 - `standarize.fun.R`: Scales and truncates the data for the main part of the heatmap.
 - `twoclassedgeR.R`: Performs differential expression analysis between two conditions using the edgeR algorithm based on raw count matrix.

-## Running the Scripts

-Details on how to execute these scripts are embedded within the script files themselves.
-Navigate to the individual files for precise instructions.

 ## License